 The Token Engineering Commons started with a cultural build, because we recognize the importance of our human nature and all the variables that human complexity offers to any system.

-Economy is a social science, therefore it is highly based on behavioral patterns.
-Some of our patterns are still conditioned to obsolete economic systems, so there is a collective responsibility to question and propose new behavioral avenues that better serve the whole.
+Economics is a social science, therefore it is highly based on behavioral patterns.
+Some of our patterns are still conditioned to traditional economic systems, so there is a collective responsibility to question and propose new behavioral avenues that better serve the whole.

 The Cultural Build started in August 2020, and since then we have been developing processes to collaborate horizontally.
 We currently have 11 working Groups building the foundation that will sustain the advancement of the token engineering field.

 This framework is at the foundation of the “Commons Approach'' and is defined through Ostrom's 8 design principles.
-In the following paragraphs you will learn about each design principle, how they are embedded within the cultural build of the TEC, and how each principle brings a new dynamic towards the development of emerging blockchain and cyber-physical systems.
+In the following paragraphs you will learn about each design principle, and how they are embedded within the cultural build of the TEC.
+Each principle brings a new dynamic towards the development of emerging blockchain and cyber-physical systems.

 1. Clearly defined boundaries